neuropoly/intranet.neuro.polymtl.ca/_sources/computing-resources/neuropoly/README.md

 brew install openconnect
 ```

-Open your Keychain program and click '+' to add a new password:
+Open your Keychain program and click '+' to add a new item:
 - Name: `poly-vpn`
 - Account: your `YOUR_CAS_USERNAME` (corresponds to your GRAMES username)
 - Password: enter your password here.

+Note: the new item has to be added as an `application password` to your `login` Keychain (i.e., not to your `iCloud` Keychain).

 Then, create the following script:
 ```bash